 Juvenile Mentoring Program (JuMP)

 JL Collin County volunteers work in conjunction with the Juvenile Probation Department of Collin County in both McKinney and Plano to serve as mentors and conduct training sessions in a classroom environment for juveniles age 12-15 that have been placed on probation for non-violent, misdemeanor offenses.
 The goal is to implement a positive setting for the juveniles and present curriculum on topics such as self-esteem building, internet messaging, healthy relationships, and life skills training.
 This project aims to reduce the likelihood of re-offending and to provide the tools and resources necessary to reduce recidivism.

 My Friend’s House

-The CITY House Life Skills project is a collaboration with City House who strives to improve lives of transitional living program young adults in Collin County by providing a life skills evidence-based curriculum to City House clients.
-These young adults (age 18-22) have been involved in the foster care system and have aged out of the system.
-The goal is to empower City House clients with life skills training to enable their success upon leaving the program.
+Reaching Independence through Success and Education (R.I.S.E.) project is a collaboration with City House that strives to improve the lives of young adults in the transitional living program by providing a life skills evidence-based curriculum to City House clients.
+These young adults (ages 18-22) have been involved in the foster care system, have aged out of the system, or are currently homeless.
+The goal is to empower City House clients with life skills training to improve their success upon leaving the program.

 Impact: Dozens at-risk, homeless young adults annually